 % source /usr/local/intel/intelvars.sh Arch is i386. setting up for Intel C compiler version 10.1.018. setting up for Intel Fortran compiler version 10.1.018. setting up for Intel debugger verion 10.1.018.

 The venerable GNU compiler suite is available in the user's PATH by default.
+This is the system default version that comes with the operating system.
 Though not considered "high-performance" or "optimized," they are usually the best choice for pre-existing source codes since build-systems are often created with this compiler in mind (indeed, a lot of code will run faster using GCC unless pains have been taken to include optimal flags for the various proprietary compilers).
 Consequently, sensible compiler flags are generated and building will be comparatively trouble-free with these build-systems.
 However, if performance is an issue, you should consult the documentation distributed with the source distribution that you're trying to build to see if other compilers are supported.
 If you're developing a high-performance application "in-house," you may want to explore the other compilers available on Biowulf.GCC quick-chart

 Current Version: 4.1.2 Documentation: Try "man gcc" or "man g++" or "man g77" or "man gfortran".
 Primary front-ends:

 C gcc C++ g++ Fortran77 g77 Fortran90/95 gfortran